Sheenamittal/Aetheria-H/README.md

         S --> T["Visualization<br/>Recharts"];
         T --> U[Display Epidemic Curve Graph];
     end

-    style A fill:#f9f,stroke:#333,stroke-width:2px
-    style U fill:#ccf,stroke:#333,stroke-width:2px
 ```

 ---

 ## Key Features

-* **Data-Driven World Generation:** The simulation environment is built from the ground up using official 2011 Census data for population figures and GADM data for geographical boundaries, ensuring a realistic population distribution.
+- **Data-Driven World Generation:** The simulation environment is built from the ground up using official 2011 Census data for population figures and GADM data for geographical boundaries, ensuring a realistic population distribution.
-* **Agent-Based Modeling (ABM):** Simulates a population of over 600,000 individual agents, each with a health status (Susceptible, Infected, or Recovered) based on the classic SIR epidemiological model.
+- **Agent-Based Modeling (ABM):** Simulates a population of over 600,000 individual agents, each with a health status (Susceptible, Infected, or Recovered) based on the classic SIR epidemiological model.
-* **Spatial Transmission:** The spread of disease is not random; it's based on the geographic proximity of agents, calculated efficiently using a k-d tree spatial index.
+- **Spatial Transmission:** The spread of disease is not random; it's based on the geographic proximity of agents, calculated efficiently using a k-d tree spatial index.
-* **Interactive Control Panel:** A web-based frontend built with Next.js and React allows users to control simulation parameters like population size, infection radius, and transmission probability.
+- **Interactive Control Panel:** A web-based frontend built with Next.js and React allows users to control simulation parameters like population size, infection radius, and transmission probability.
-* **Dynamic Visualization:** The results of the simulation, including the classic S-I-R epidemic curve, are plotted in real-time using Recharts.
+- **Dynamic Visualization:** The results of the simulation, including the classic S-I-R epidemic curve, are plotted in real-time using Recharts.
-* **Full-Stack Architecture:** A robust backend built with Python and FastAPI serves the simulation results to a modern, responsive frontend.
+- **Full-Stack Architecture:** A robust backend built with Python and FastAPI serves the simulation results to a modern, responsive frontend.

 ---